| ||Format||Pages||Price|| |

 4.3 The conventions constitute a part of the performance characteristics required of aerosol samplers for collecting aerosol according to the relevant health effects.
 This guide therefore does not specify particular samplers for measuring the aerosol fractions defined here.
-Detailed guidelines for evaluating any given sampler relative to the conventions are under preparation.
+Detailed guidelines for evaluating any given sampler relative to the conventions are available (CEN EN 13205, six parts).
 Several advantages over instrument specification can be attributed to the adoption of these performance-associated conventions:

-4.3.1 The conventions have a recognized tie to health effects.
+4.3.1 The conventions have a recognized relationship to health effects.

 1.1 This guide defines conventions for personal samplers of specific particle-size-dependent fractions of any given non-fibrous airborne aerosol.
 Such samplers are used for assessing health effects and in the setting of and testing for compliance with permissible exposure limits in the workplace and ambient environment.
-The conventions have been adopted by the International Standards Organization (ISO 7708), the Comité Européen de Normalisation (CEN Standard EN 481), and the American Conference of Governmental Industrial Hygienists (ACGIH) (1).
-The conventions were developed (2) in part from health-effects studies reviewed (3) by the ACGIH and in part as a compromise between definitions proposed by the ACGIH (3) and by the British Medical Research Council (BMRC) (4).
-Conventions are given here for inhalable, thoracic, and respirable fractions.
+The conventions have been adopted by the International Standards Organization (ISO 7708), the Comité Européen de Normalisation (CEN EN 481), and the American Conference of Governmental Industrial Hygienists (ACGIH) (. ) The conventions were developed (in part from health-effects studies reviewed ) (by the ACGIH and in part as a compromise between definitions proposed by the ACGIH ) (and by the British Medical Research Council (BMRC) ) (.
+Conventions are given here for inhalable, thoracic, and respirable fractions. )

-1.2 This guide is complementary to Test Method , which describes the performance of a particular instrument, the 10-mm cyclone, and operational procedures for use.
+1.2 This guide is complementary to Test Method , which describes the performance of respirable dust cyclones and operational procedures for use.
 The procedures, specifically the optimal flow rate, are still valid although the estimated accuracy differs somewhat from use with previous aerosol fraction definitions.
 Details on these instruments have been published (. )